igorek17000/Eth-NYC-hack/Smart Contract and Backend/contracts/Readme.md

 ## Deploy a Fund:
 - Create an array of the tokens.
 Eg: [address1,address2]
 - Create an array of weights.
 The weights are in bips thus ***20%*** will be denoted with ***2000***.
 Eg: [5000,5000]
+- Make the IndexManager an owner of the vault by calling **addOwner()** function in the MyModule.sol.

 ## Usage:
 - Call the **InvestInFund()** and **Withdrawal()** functions.
 Before calling the **Withdrawal()** function we need to give permission to the contracts to access the fund token.